 TELL PEOPLE!
 After you've written your letter, tell people to do the same.
 There's nearly countless ways to get the word out, but here are a few of the most effective methods.
 If you write a letter and use just one of the suggestions below, we'll be on our way to success!

 Word of Mouth.
 Tell people directly!
 Hand out a flyer about the tax credit after every fitting or put up a poster in your office.
 The content can be as simple as "Congress is considering a proposal to provide you with a tax credit for hearing aid treatment.
-They need to hear that you support this idea now!
-Visit www.hearingaidtaxcredit.org!
-Here's a sample card you can hand out.
+They need to hear that you support this idea now!"

 Post it on your website or your business card.
 This message says it all: Help pass hearing aid tax credit legislation now, visit www.hearingaidtaxcredit.org!

 Write your local paper/issue a press release.
 The tax credit is big news - and a great way to promote your practice.
-We've written a suggested OpEd piece for placement in your local newspaper, adjust as you'd like.
-For further source material see our current press release on this topic.
+Write an op ed piece for your local newspaper.

 Reach out to the community (online and real life!).
 Print some tax credit flyers and go around to physicians' offices, senior centers, and the local library to post them.
 Get creative!
 Belong to facebook?
 Send a message to all your U.S. contacts to support this legislation and encourage them to join the Hearing Aid Tax Credit facebook group started by Dr. Juliette Sterkens.